gatsbyjs/gatsby-source-wordpress-experimental/docs/features/html-processing.md

 # HTML processing

-HTML in node data received from WPGraphQL will be automatically processed
+HTML in node data received from WPGraphQL will be automatically processed.

 ## Gatsby Image